OmondiOmolo/phase_1_project/README.md

 https://public.tableau.com/app/profile/shem.omondi/viz/projectvisualizationphase1/whatisthemainreasonbehindfatalaccidents

-For any additional questions,please contact:
+For any additional questions, please contact:

 Email: **shemrodgers@gmail.com**

 ## Repository Structure

 ├── images                                   <- a folder that contains the visualization in this project.

 ├── presentation                             <- a folder that contains the presentation pdf.

 ├── .gitignore                               <- .gitignore contains files which are too large to commit.

 ├── Aviation Data Analysis Presentation.pdf  <- PDF version of project presentation.

 ├── README.md                                <- The top-level README for reviewers of this project.

 ├── Student.ipynb                            <- Narrative documentation of analysis in Jupyter notebook.